grafana/beyla/docs/sources/tutorial/helm-alloy.md

 ### 3. Configure credentials

 Alloy can export metrics and traces to any OpenTelemetry endpoint, as well as exposing metrics as a Prometheus endpoint.
 However, it's recommend using the Prometheus and Tempo remote write endpoints in Grafana Cloud.
-You can get a [Free Grafana Cloud Account](/pricing/).
+You can get a [free Grafana Cloud Account](/pricing/).

 From the Grafana Cloud Portal, look for the **Prometheus** box and click **Send Metrics**.
 For the **Tempo** box, click **Send Traces**.